Skip to content

 The new park will increase public access to green space which is important to improving the quality of life of nearby residents.
 As our cities and communities grow, we need to deliver open spaces to support greater density in the right places.

 The NSW Government is committed to well-built, well-designed, and well-located homes close to public spaces for families to enjoy the outdoor environment.
-To support this density, the Government is acting on a need to deliver more public open space for inner-city residents with the current operating licence of Moore Park Golf course set to expire in 2026.
+To support this density, the Government is acting on a need to deliver more public open space for inner-city residents with the current operating licence of Moore Park Golf course set to expire in mid-2026.

-Consultation was conducted with park users, sporting groups, residents, community groups, councils and government agencies from 25 February to 10 April 2024 and included:
+Early engagement was conducted with park users, sporting groups, residents, community groups, councils and government agencies from 25 February to 10 April 2024 and included:

 • 8 pop-ups across a variety of locations surrounding Moore Park